Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 Mandatory overtime shifts, on the other hand, are assigned in order of reverse seniority.
 Recently, Frakes said, some prison guards have often been required to stay four more hours after their regular 12-hour shift.

-The state’s two maximum security prisons, located in Tecumseh and at Lincoln’s Nebraska State Penitentiary, rely heavily on these overtime shifts to fill mandatory posts.
+The state’s two maximum-security prisons, the Tecumseh State Correctional Institution and at the State Penitentiary in Lincoln, rely heavily on overtime shifts to fill mandatory posts.

 Nebraska correctional officers described a “continual sense of fatigue” and worried about the impact of overtime on their well-being, according to a 2021 report by Doug Koebernick, inspector general of the Nebraska Correctional System.